 Now you can access both the Wordpress and the Laravel installation.

 Of course you need to set up Laravel to actually be able to read the Wordpress data structure.
-I’ll add a post at a later time, explaining how to do that, but until then I’ll let you have a look at the model trait I’ve been working on to translate the Wordpress data structure into a more standard output:
+I’ve been working on a trait that acts as a transformation layer between the Wordpress database structure and a normal database structure: